ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/audio/soundtag.markdown

-[ SoundTags ](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/class_reference/soundtag.markdown) are resources that allow users to pause, resume, and stop a group of [SoundInstances ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown); control their volume, EQ, and compression; and get a list of tagged SoundInstances to change other properties in ZilchScripts.
+[ SoundTags ](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/class_reference/soundtag.markdown) are resources that allow users to pause, resume, and stop a group of [SoundInstances ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown); control their volume, EQ, and compression; and get a list of tagged SoundInstances to change other properties in NadaScripts.

  # Common Uses